 Southern California Resident Disney Ticket Discounts – Disneyland Resort frequently offers multi-day ticket discounts to locals who have Annual Passes.
 When offered, this discount is typically for 2 or 3-day tickets, and is available for Southern California residents within ZIP codes 90000-93599 and Northern Baja California residents within ZIP codes 21000-22999.
 Proof of residency is required for purchase AND admission (so don’t have a resident buy them for you if you’re outside of the zone).
 More details on the current, specific ticket discounts are available here.

 Discount rating – This is a good deal if you’re a Southern California resident who is going to visit Disneyland more than 1 day per year but fewer than 4 days.
 In other words, only people who will go for 2-3 days.
 If you’re going to visit for 4 or more days, you might as well purchase a Southern California Select Annual Pass, which will offer admission for 170 days.
 I know Disneyland isn’t everyone’s cup of tea, but for me, paying $70-100 more for 168 more days worth of admission is a much better deal.
 If 2-3 days is all you want, though, this is a good option.

-Military Disneyland “Armed Forces Salute” Room Discounts – Disney’s popular “Armed Forces Salute” was extended through September 2014, and we wouldn’t be surprised if it’s extended again come Summer 2014 (it has been extended every year for the past several years).
+Military Disneyland “Armed Forces Salute” Room Discounts – Disney’s popular “Armed Forces Salute” was extended through October, and we wouldn’t be surprised if it’s extended again come summer (it has been extended every year for the past several years).
 Active or retired Military personnel receive excellent room-only discounts than the general public.
 These discounts are typically 40% at Disney’s Grand Californian Hotel, 35% at Disneyland Hotel, and 30% at Paradise Pier Hotel.
 Many dates will have lower discounts and some are blocked out completely.
 Call (714) 520-7088 to book this offer.